-- The search term “Drug rehab” saw peak interest (100) in the week of August 16, only slightly more than the pre-COVID high on February 16 (98).
+The search term “Drug rehab” saw it post-COVID peak interest (89) in the week of August 16, which is only slightly less than the pre-COVID high on February 16 (100).

-- The pre-COVID 2020 average for “addiction treatment” was 54.
-During the heaviest shutdown period (March 15 – May 10), the average interest was 44, with the lowest point being 37 on March 15.
+- The pre-COVID 2020 average for “addiction treatment” was 60.
+During the heaviest shutdown period (March 15–May 10), the average interest was 44, with the lowest point being 26 on March 15.
 The post-COVID peak was September 27, with an interest level close to pre-COVID levels (58).

-- “Alcohol rehab” searches reached their peak during the week of October 18, exceeding the pre-COVID 2020 high of 55 in early January.
+- “Alcohol rehab” searches reached their peak (58) during the week of December 27, exceeding the pre-COVID 2020 high of 52 in late January.

 How can search trends help us help more patients?

-No doubt by this point, you have been comparing and contrasting this data to what you’ve seen at your practice or hospital.
-The goal of monitoring search trends (along with your own campaign-level data), is to inform necessary adjustments to your marketing strategy.
+I assume that by now you’ve compared this data to what you see at your practice or hospital.
+The goal of monitoring search trends (along with your own campaign-level data) is to inform necessary adjustments to your marketing strategy.

-During the early months of shutdowns, we were hyper focused on looking for shifts in consumer behavior so we could, yes, “pivot” our strategies.
-In the best case scenarios, we were able to shift budget to the channels where our clients’ audience was spending their time, and away from the channels where they weren’t as active (and produced some really awesome results).
-We were then able to make shifts back when that activity returned.
+During the early months of shutdowns, we were hyper-focused on looking for shifts in consumer behavior to adjust our strategies.
+In the best-case scenarios, we were able to shift budget to the channels where our clients’ audiences were spending their time and away from the channels where they weren’t as active (and produced some really awesome results).
+Then, we made additional changes when that activity returned.

-There are several reasons we can attribute to the overall return of searches and why in many cases, medical searches are exceeding pre-COVID levels.
-Whatever the reasons, this is a critical time for businesses to closely analyze their marketing mix to assure they are a) carefully spending their marketing budget and b) confident they’ll understand the outcomes of their marketing investment.
+There are several reasons we can attribute to the overall return of searches and why in many cases, medical searches are exceeding their pre-COVID levels.
+Whatever the reasons, this is a critical time for businesses to analyze their marketing mix closely to assure they are both

 If you’d like some support in analyzing where you’re currently investing in marketing, want some fresh ideas, or are interested in partnering with an agency like ours, reach out.
 Our dedicated team of strategists will work with you to understand your goals for 2021 and provide recommendations to help you build your patient pipeline.